JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

   tree — a 5-entry table estimates at 4.8 ns where the module it sits in measures 1.9 ns.
 Harmless inside an AUTO_FSM, whose delay is one measured whole-module number, but a real ROM/table primitive with its own cost model would make the idiom usable in ordinary designs.
+(A design can instantiate an explicit ROM today with the library's `make_ram`; this item is about the compiler's own treatment of constant arrays.)
 Likewise, a sufficiently large register file or lookup table could eventually map to SRAM, but no latchup-compatible inferred SRAM primitive exists in this flow yet; treating an ordinary array as one today only produces combinational logic.